Modulus of continuity of invariant densities and entropies for piecewise expanding maps: Introduction

 \end{maintheorem}

 The factor $1/d$ in assumption (1) is related to an application of Sobolev and H\"older inequalities in the proof of Proposition~\ref{Tnorm}.
 Notice that, in the case that $N$ is finite, we just need the bounds for the summands.

-For each $t\in I$, let $h_{\mu_t}(\phi_t)$ denote the \emph{entropy} of the transformation $\phi_t$ with respect to the $\phi_t$-invariant measure~$\mu_t$.
+Under the assumptions of Theorem~\ref{density}, using Keller-Liverani stability result, we may obtain a quantitative estimate on the continuity of the resolvent operators of the transfer operators associated with our family of maps $(\phi_t)_{t\in I}$; see Remark~\ref{re.KL} below.